The deadline to submit applications for the 2016 award cycle has now passed.

 Anyone meeting the eligibility requirements set forth above can submit an application.
 The review of the scholar award applications is based solely on the scientific merit and quality of the applicant.
 However, in fairness to programmatic balance, no more than two awards will be granted per category (basic research fellow, basic research junior faculty, clinical/translational fellow, clinical/translational junior faculty) per medical school.
 For this purpose, ASH defines medical school so that it encompasses all sub-institutions (e.g., University of Washington would include the Fred Hutchinson Cancer Research Center, Children's Hospital, etc.).

-Individuals selected to receive this award will be notified in mid-November.back to top
+Individuals selected to receive this award will be notified in early November.back to top

 In the event the scholar transfers to another institution during the funding period, continuation of the funding at the new institution may be allowed with prior approval from the Society.
 To obtain permission, the scholar must make a request in writing to the Society before the transfer occurs.